-Victoria, BC- The Capital Regional District (CRD) is recruiting volunteers for the 11th annual broom sweep at Mill Hill Regional Park on Saturday, September 29 and October 20, 2012.
-This successful, science-based project brings community members together with Regional Parks’ staff under the common goals of restoring a valuable remnant Garry oak ecosystem and recovering rare and endangered plants.
+Victoria, BC – The Capital Regional District (CRD) is recruiting volunteers for its annual Mill Hill Regional Park Broom Sweep.
+This long term restoration project brings dedicated community volunteers together with CRD Regional Parks staff under the common goal of restoring threatened Garry oak ecosystems and recovering rare and endangered plants while removing invasive species.

-Where: Mill Hill Regional Park, 490 Atkins Ave., Langford
+Where: Mill Hill Regional Park, 490 Atkins Avenue, Langford

 Laurie Sthamann, Communications Coordinator